apache/dubbo-go-samples/README.md

 * helloworld: A 101 example
 * integrate_test: dubbogo github action integrate test use cases
 * logger: dubbogo logging
+* mesh: give an proxy service mesh example which shows how to deploy the dubbo-go services with envoy on kubernetes platform
 * metrics: show how to collect dubbogo prometheus metrics
 * otel/trace: show how to use opentelemetry as dubbogo tracing tool
+* proxyless: give an proxyless service mesh example which shows how to deploy the dubbo-go services on kubernetes platform
 * registry: show how to use etcd/nacos/polaris/zookeeper as dubbogo registry
 * rpc: dubbo directory display dubbo protocol communication
 * seata: A seata example